 Devised by American psychologists Joseph Luft and Harry Ingham in 1955, The Johari Window model is a simple and useful tool for illustrating and improving self-awareness and mutual understanding between individuals within a group.

-More recently, Stephen Covey's Seven Habits of Highly Effective People® are a powerful set of inspirational and aspirational standards for anyone seeking to live a full, purposeful and positive life.
+More recently, Stephen Covey's Seven Habits of Highly Effective People is a powerful set of inspirational and aspirational standards for anyone seeking to live a full, purposeful and positive life.

 The SWOT Analysis